codership/documentation/galeracluster/source/galerainstallation.rst

 ==============
 .. _`galera-install-configure`:

-**System Requirements**:

-- Server hardware for a minimum of three nodes;
+Galera Cluster requires server hardware for a minimum of three nodes.

+If your cluster runs on a single switch, use three nodes.
+If your cluster spans switches, use three switches.
+If your cluster spans networks, use three networks.
+If your cluster spans data centers, use three data centers.
+This ensures that the cluster can maintain a Primary Component in the event of network outages.

+Each node in the cluster requires:

 - 100 Mbps or better network connectivity;
 - Linux or FreeBSD;
 - Database server for MySQL, MariaDB or Percona XtraDB;
-- wsrep API patch for the database server
+- wsrep API patch for the database server;
-- Galera Replication Plugin
+- Galera Replication Plugin.

+There are binary installation packages available that bundle the wsrep API with the database server.
+Once you have these prerequisites ready, you can begin installing Galera Cluster.

 ------------------------------
 Preparing the Server
 ------------------------------
 .. _`system-requirements`:

-Before you begin the installation process, there are a few tasks that you need to undertake to prepare the servers for Galera Clusters.
+Before you begin the installation process, there are a few tasks that you need to undertake to prepare the servers for Galera Cluster.
 You must perform the following steps for each node in your cluster.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Disabling SELinux for mysqld